 Monthly Bird Counts at Hornsby Bend

 On the first Saturday of each month, Claude Morris leads a group of kayakers on a bird survey at a different river location in the Austin area.
-For details, check out our events calendar and visit the Hornsby Bend website.
-Read about his trips by clicking the link above or visiting the Signal Smoke blog.
+For details, visit the Hornsby Bend website.

 Travis Audubon hosts monthly bird surveys of Blair Woods Sanctuary that are used to understand how birdlife at the preserve is changing as the land is restored.
 If interested in helping, please email firstname.lastname@example.org.

 Starting Spring 2019, we will be conducting surveys for National Audubon’s Climate Watch Program.
 This program is a new community science program that explores how North American birds are responding to climate change.
 To get involved, contact email@example.com.